How to make WhatsApp opt-ins for businesses [GDPR info]

 In leevje's example below, they send a nice brand message before sending a reminder – after an automated 10-hour time delay.
 If a customer has used the code, that's the end of the welcome flow.

-If the customer hasn't used the discount, they get a short, sweet reminder to use the discount code after another 10 hours.
+If the customer hasn't used the discount, they get a short, sweet reminder to use the discount code after further 10 hours.

-Don't send more than this or customers will start to feel it's too much.
+We advise not sending more or customers may start to feel it's too much.
 It's not worth losing a customer at this point just to get a quick sale.
-The sales will come :)

-leevje sends a gentle discount reminder after sending a nice brand message from the founders to strengthen relationships
+leevje sends a gentle discount reminder after sending a friendly brand message from the founders to strengthen relationships

 Keep records of WhatsApp opt-in consent